Iran, US set to hold talks as Trump threatens force, imposes sanctions

 “Deterrence from our perspective comes through a show of strength,” he said.

-“During a time of heightened tensions, we are going to make sure that we have the forces in place to protect our troops, that’s what you’re seeing.
-Additionally, with respect to Iran….our focus remains on ensuring we have right forces in place to protect out troops and that’s what we’re doing.”
+“During a time of heightened tensions, we are going to make sure that we have the forces in place to protect our troops; that’s what you’re seeing.
+Additionally, with respect to Iran … our focus remains on ensuring we have the right forces in place to protect our troops, and that’s what we’re doing.”

+The US has assembled its biggest deployment of aircraft and warships to the Middle East in decades.

+The USS Abraham Lincoln carrier strike group has been stationed in the Arabian Sea since late January, while Trump has ordered the USS Gerald R Ford – the world’s largest aircraft carrier – along with three destroyers and more than 5,000 additional military personnel to the region.

+Dozens of fighter jets, including F-35s, F-22s, F-15s and F-16s, have been tracked flying to the Middle East from bases in the US and Europe, according to the Military Air Tracking Alliance, a team of open-source analysts that monitors military flight activity.

-Al Jazeera’s Kimberly Halkett, reporting from Washington, DC, said the US was seeking to ramp up the pressure on Iran with the rhetoric as well as the sanctions.
+Al Jazeera’s Kimberly Halkett, reporting from Washington, DC, said the US was seeking to increase its leverage with the military buildup as well as the latest sanctions.

-“The goal, according to the US, is to try and make it so that the funding for what the US says is an illegal weapons programme will be removed.
-But the other thing the United States is trying to do is to increase US leverage in these negotiations,” she said.